 And without that, then that’s really where the heart of a great experience comes from.
 It’s great when you can press 1 to move to a different agent or it’s great when you’re in Facebook Messenger and you can jump to a live phone call.
 But wouldn’t it have been better if that Facebook messenger experience was amazing to begin with?
 Or let’s say you do escalate, isn’t going to be so much better if the agent, when you get there knows who you are and knows how to solve the problem?
 So really making the most of moments using data and context and training is super important.

 A few other wants to go through.
 I think that, certainly nothing new in terms of the idea of reducing effort, but what I think was really valuable about this discussion here is that we really broke from that sphere that reducing effort and emphasizing quick, painless transactions is somehow the enemy of personalization, it’s the enemy of that magical “wow” customer experience.
 Because in reality it is the magic, right?
 If you think about how rarely do you actually get to go from point A to point B without frustration, without delay, without effort, and so if a brand can actually do that, you’re going to love that.
-You’re going to think that brand is magical, even though it maybe wasn’t the most personal conversation in the world.
+Good conversational selling makes you think that brand is magical, even though it maybe wasn’t the most personal conversation in the world.

 So I actually think that it was really good to see the idea that you can be efficient, you can reduce effort, and you could also still create that delightful connection-based customer experience.